Map-A-Droid/MAD-docs/installation/phonesetup.md

 ## Final Steps

 - Go into Android Settings, Security, Lock Screen Swipe, change to None.
 You don't want a lock screen.
 Locking and unlocking your phone should bring you to the desktop.
-- If you want to scan quests with that device make sure to hide the navigationbar for PoGo: `adb shell settings put global policy_control immersive.full=com.nianticlabs.pokemongo`.
+- If you want to scan quests with that device make sure to hide the navigation bar for PoGo: `adb shell settings put global policy_control immersive.full=com.nianticlabs.pokemongo`.
 - Before we finish, go inside of Magisk and run the Safetynet Check one last time.
 You need to see all green before proceeding.